starlight-traveler/nd-aimm-main-computer/docs/README.md

 This is the home of all the documentation for the Main LPV computer.
 Please review the below and go to ***Getting Started*** in order to access the programming suite.

-Inspired by literate programming, maintained by the Development Data Group, and built with a focus on trunk-based development and industry best practices, this NDAIMM project contains comprehensive documentation, automated testing, CI/CD, and secure coding practices.
+Inspired by literate programming, maintained by the Notre Dame Artifical Intelligence team, and built with a focus on trunk-based development and industry best practices, this NDAIMM project contains comprehensive documentation, automated testing, CI/CD, and secure coding practices.
 Some key things to review project management wise:

 - [**README**](README), [**CODE_OF_CONDUCT**](docs/CODE_OF_CONDUCT.md), [**CONTRIBUTING**](docs/CONTRIBUTING.md)